What does the sale of the Transamerica Pyramid mean for Tenants?

 As tenant representatives, we advise our clients that ownership matters.
 The differentiator between two similar buildings and spaces with like amenities and rent can often come down to the quality of ownership.
 In general, buildings like the Transamerica Pyramid that have been owned and managed by the same entities for a long period of time tend to be better managed.

-However, these same buildings may not have been reassessed under Proposition 13 for years and in some cases decades.
-According to Costar the Transamerica Pyramid hasn't been sold since it was built in 1972.
-As a result, tenants in buildings like the Transamerica Pyramid carry a potentially large tax liability if the property is sold or transferred during the term of their lease.
-Or, if the split roll ballot measure passes.
+However, these same buildings may not have been reassessed under Proposition 13 for years and in the case of the Transamerica Pyramid, since it was built in 1972.
+As a result, tenants in buildings like the Transamerica Pyramid carry a potentially large tax liability when the property is sold or transferred during the term of their lease.

-What does the sale of a building like the Transamerica Pyramid mean for Tenants?
+What is the property tax liability for Tenants of a building like the Transamerica Pyramid?

 Let’s keep the math simple for this example with a 1.15% property tax rate and assume that you entered into a 5-year lease for 10,000 square feet in a building like the Transamerica Pyramid with ~500,000 square foot.
 You have a 2% pro rata share with a 2018 commencement date.